 A valid alternative if you are not allowed to consume as much caffeine or will it still keep you awake?
 If you want to find out how much caffeine is in cooked Pu Erh and what influences the caffeine content of this tea, keep reading.

-Cooked Pu Erh Tea is also known as Shou Pu Erh tea and is a tea which goes through prolonged wet storage before being pressed into cakes.
-Through this fermentation and other processes the caffeine content does in fact increase.
-Cooked Pu Erh tea contains anywhere between 50 and 80 mg caffeine per cup depending on the tea.
+Cooked Pu Erh Tea goes through the prolonged wet piling before being pressed into cakes.
+Through this fermentation and other processes, the caffeine content does in fact increase.
+Cooked Pu Erh tea on average contains anywhere between 50 and 80 mg caffeine per cup.

 Why Cooked Pu Erh Tea Contains This Much Caffeine